Mortgage Broker Manchester

 Watch out for estate agents and developers saying that you must, or should, use a certain broker.
 Conditional selling is not allowed.
 This is a big red flag as it usually means they are getting a fee for recommending you.
 I wouldn’t want my mortgage advisor, who knows exactly what I can afford to borrow, sitting in the same office as the person I’m negotiating the purchase price with!

-There are a few lenders who are only accessible via a broker.
+There are a few lenders who are only accessible via a broker too.

-Having a Mortgage Broker on your side can relieve a lot of stress.
-They do something that you would do a few times in your life, (and maybe you’re doing it for the first time ever) every day.
+Having a mortgage broker on your side from start to finish can relieve a lot of stress.
+We do something that you would do a few times in your life (and maybe you’re doing it for the first time ever), every day.

 Different lenders have very different criteria when assessing you for a mortgage.
 This is why you hear people saying they got turned away by their own bank even though they’ve been with them since they were sixteen.
-It’s a brokers job to make sure you only apply at the mortgage lenders that you actually qualify with.
+It’s a mortgage broker’s job to make sure you only apply to the mortgage lenders that you actually qualify with.

-Mortgage Brokers are trained professionals in a highly regulated industry and must demonstrate why their advice is the best outcome for you.
-They represent you not the lender and they must be open about what commission they receive from the lender, and about any fees, if any, they will charge you.
+Mortgage brokers are trained professionals in a highly regulated industry and must demonstrate why their advice is the best outcome for you.
+We represent you not the lender.